Make-Magazine/makehub/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.18.4.4 =
+*   Force version update

+= 1.18.4.3 =
+*   New hook added: do_action( 'acui_after_import_users', $users_created, $users_updated, $users_deleted, $users_ignored ); with 3 variables passed with a list of user IDs with users created, updated, deleted and ignored in the process
+*   Fixed bad error thrown when empty role was selected in error

+= 1.18.4.2 =
+*   Fixed bug in batch_exporter when using PHP 8

+= 1.18.4.1 =
+*   Fixed bug in batch_exporter that could create fatal errors on executing

+= 1.18.4 =
+*   Improved problem when deleting users, if errors happens but they are notices, we can delete now.
+Many of the users who have problems with deleting users not present in CSV, was created by the old conditional that checked any kind of error (including notices).

+= 1.18.3 =
+*   Problem solved converting data that has a format date but that is not wanted to be converted, to timestamps when exporting
+*   Fixed problems in standard import, in very big databases, there was a problem creating the list of users to assign deleted posts, now this list is created and managed using select2 and AJAX to improve performance and usability

+= 1.18.2.3 =
+*   Problem solved converting timestamps when exporting
+*   If an error raise in the server while exporting, instead only showing the error in the console, we throws an alert to improve user experience

+= 1.18.2.2 =
+*   Included a note to prevent misunderstandings when testing emails

+= 1.18.2.1 =
+*   Tested up to 5.8.1
+*   Fixed problem with roles export

+= 1.18.2 =
+*   New hooks added to manage extra profile fields
+*   Problem solved in BuddyPress addon

 = 1.18.1 =
 *   Fixed problem after 1.18 when exporting users